fico-ita/template_python/docs/explanation.md

  - Evaluate different sizing criteria.

-Moreover, future works could leverage the insights gained from this project to apply the meta-labeling framework to various primary strategies."
+Moreover, future works could leverage the insights gained from this project to apply the meta-labeling framework to various primary strategies.

 ## 8. References